OfficeDev/teams-toolkit/templates/ts/office-addin/README.md

 - From TeamsFx CLI: run command `teamsfx validate` in your project directory.

 ## Known Issues
-- Publish is not supported for an Outlook add-in project now.
+- Publish is not supported for an Office add-in project now.